Master's of Science in Nursing Admissions

 - Completion of Primary and Supplemental Applications.

-- Applicant must be in good standing with all academic institutions/nursing programs that they have attended in order to be admitted to any MSN program.
+- Applicant must be in good standing with all academic institutions/nursing programs that they have attended in order to be admitted to any Master's of Science in Nursing program.

 - All transcripts from USA and Canada must be sent directly from the institution to NursingCAS.